ComputationalRadiationPhysics/pyDive/_sources/start.txt

   # plot result
   ...

-Before actually running this script there has to be an IPython.parallel cluster started (see section below) otherwise `pyDive.init()` fails.
+Before actually running this script there must have been an IPython.parallel cluster started (see section below) otherwise `pyDive.init()` fails.

-To keep things simple pyDive distributes array memory only along **one** user-specified axis.
+To keep things simple pyDive distributes array-memory only along **one** user-specified axis.
 This axis is given by the `distaxis` parameter at array instanciating.
 It should usually be the largest axis in order to have the best surface-to-volume ratio.
 But keep in mind that during arithmetic operations both arrays have to be distributed along the *same* axis.